 Those of us in the British tradition are enjoined to eat pancakes.

 We gathered on open slopes below the Ymittos Mountains, east of the city, above an ancient monastery and beside a tennis club.
 It was threateningly overcast and grey – but there was a good breeze.
-Everyone was flying – or trying to fly – kites of multifarious colours and design with long streamer tails.
+Everyone was flying – or trying to fly – kites.
+They were of multifarious shapes, colours and design, but they were all with long streamer tails.
 It was a thoroughly families affair.
 Children ran with the kites and threw them into the air while fathers tugged on the strings.
 Or vice-versa.
 Mothers too.
-Everyone ran in front of everyone else, it was a chaos of people and string.
+Everyone ran in front of everyone else.
+It was a chaos of people and string.

 And yet the kites flew !